 What Does Triple Rinse Mean and Why Do It?

-The new millennia is starting to show a global environmental awareness and a steady development of a conscience by primary polluters and industry.
+The new millennia is finally starting to show a global environmental awareness and a steady development of a conscience by primary polluters and industry.

 With many chemicals now being found in our food chain, consumers are looking closer at the production ethics of industries and how they are meeting environmental obligations.